IBestuzhev/limehome-test/README.md

 However I wanted to show more of my skills working with `django`, `django-rest-framework` and `PostGIS`.
 And so I created 2nd version of backend - `apistored`.
 It uses the same HERE API, but stores hotels in local DB.

+Demo is available on the Heroku - https://ibestuzhev-lh-challenge.herokuapp.com/

 ## Run instructions

 ### API proxy